 There are some vaccines that are either recommended or required for Moldova.
 The following vaccinations are recommended for Moldova: hepatitis A, hepatitis B, rabies, meningitis, polio, measles, mumps, and rubella (MMR), Tdap (tetanus, diphtheria, and pertussis), chickenpox, shingles, pneumonia, and influenza.
 Covid-19 test results must be negative and the Moldova epidemiological form must be filled out, as specified in the Moldova covid travel restrictions.

-Do I need a COVID-19 vaccine to enter Moldova?
+Do I need a COVID vaccine or vaccination certificate to travel to Moldova?

 What exactly does "Moldova epidemiological form" imply?